alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

 ### CLI packaging command

-Run the `ayx_plugin_cli create-yxi` command which bundles all the plugins in the workspace into a `.yxi` archive.
+Run the `ayx_plugin_cli create-yxi` command, which bundles all the plugins in the workspace into a `.yxi` archive.
 It should look something like this:

 ```powershell
 $ create-yxi
 [Creating YXI] started